What Is the Asylum Clock?

 You may apply for an asylum-based EAD if:

-- You filed an affirmative asylum application (Form I-589) with USCIS
+- You filed a complete asylum application (Form I-589) with USCIS or EOIR

 - Your asylum application is still pending (not yet decided)